-(See Note 1 of the Notes on Dispensations from Rule 9.)
+(See Note 1 of the Notes on Dispensations from Rule 9)

-- (a) This note sets out the procedures to be followed if the Panel is to be asked to waive the obligation to make a general offer under Rule 9 which would otherwise arise where, as a result of the issue of new securities as consideration for an acquisition or a cash injection or in fulfilment of obligations under an agreement to underwrite the issue of new securities, a person or group of persons acting in concert acquires an interest, or interests, in shares to an extent which would normally give rise to an obligation to make a general offer. - (b) Where the word "offeror" is used in a particular Rule, it should be taken in the context of a whitewash as a reference to the potential controllers.
-Similarly, the phrase "offeree company" should be taken as a reference to the company which is to issue the new securities and in which the actual or potential controlling position will arise. - (c) Rules 19, 20, 21.3, 24.15, 26, and 30, where relevant, apply equally to documents, announcements and information published in connection with a transaction which is the subject of the whitewash procedure.
+- (a) Appendix 1 applies where the Panel is asked to waive the obligation to make an offer under Rule 9 which would otherwise arise where, as a result of the issue of new securities as consideration for an acquisition or a cash subscription or in fulfilment of obligations under an agreement to underwrite the issue of new securities, a person or group of persons acting in concert acquires an interest, or interests, in shares. - (b) Where the word "offeror" is used in a particular Rule, it should be taken in the context of a Rule 9 waiver as a reference to the potential controller.
+Similarly, the phrase "offeree company" should be taken as a reference to the company which is to issue the new securities and in which the actual or potential controlling position will arise. - (c) Rules 19, 20, 21.3, 24.15, 26, and 30, where relevant, apply equally to documents, announcements and information published in connection with a transaction which is the subject of the Rule 9 waiver.